 The primary mission of the Ithaca College library is to enhance teaching and learning through the provision of flexible, diverse, and user-centered information services and resources.
 The library staff strives to create an organization that is receptive to change, recognized for efficient management, and committed to user service and satisfaction.
-Librarians assist users with curricular and research information needs in person and online.
-Individual appointments for in-depth assistance are also available.
+Librarians provide research assistance via text, chat, and in-person consultations.
+LibQuest, a web-based app, introduces students to library resources and services.
 Instructional workshops focusing on introductory and advanced research in subject areas are offered across the campus.
 Course-related reserve materials are also available in print and electronically.
 The Library facility is organized to support a variety of user needs, with group study and quiet/silent study zones on individual floors.

 The Writing Center, located on the ground floor of Smiddy Hall, serves all students who wish to become better writers.
 It offers individual and small group tutorials to students needing assistance at any stage of the writing process in any discipline, from brainstorming ideas to revising drafts for clarity, coherence, correctness, and documentation of sources.
 Assistance is also offered in improving reading comprehension and refining written English skills for international students.

-All computers in the library, classrooms, campus computer labs, and other College facilities are supported by Digital Instruction and Information Services (DIIS).
+All computers in the library, classrooms, campus computer labs, and other College facilities are supported by the Information Technology office.
 Every school in the College offers courses that include computing.
 Students studying such diverse topics as music theory, developmental psychology, finance, physical therapy, or writing will find opportunities to use computers for class.
 An extensive collection of programming languages, data analysis packages, and business programs supports the curriculum.

-The DIIS staff consists of an associate vice president and approximately 70 full-time professional employees.
-Members of the staff provide free workshops and consulting services to Ithaca College students and faculty.
-DIIS offices are located in Job Hall; phone 607-274-1000.
+The IT staff consists of an associate vice president and approximately 65 full-time professional employees.
+Members of the staff provide free workshops and consulting services to Ithaca College students, staff and faculty.

-DIIS supports student computer facilities located all over the campus, containing more than 650 computers on a campuswide network.
+Information Technology supports student computer facilities located all over the campus, containing more than 650 computers on a campus-wide network.
 This includes Macintosh and Windows computer classrooms, along with a number of open-access labs staffed by student consultants.
 The largest and most popular facility is the computer complex on the first floor of Friends Hall.
 Friends 110 lab is open 24 hours a day, and the others are open from early morning to late at night throughout the school year.
-All Ithaca College students automatically receive an account for using e-mail.
+All Ithaca College students automatically receive a Netpass account for accessing email and other IC systems.